 Unlike HEPA technology, Molekule's Photo Electrochemical Oxidation (PECO) technology destroys pollutants that pass through the filter.
 The Nano-Filter, triggered by light, produces free radicals that break down the molecular structure of any organic compound in a single pass.

-Learn more about how Molekule compares to HEPA filters.
+Learn more about how Molekule compares to Carbon filters.